The Best, Most Outrageous Looks of the 2019 Met Gala

 The Metropolitan Museum of Art’s Costume Institute Benefit’s theme, Camp: Notes on Fashion, was inspired by Susan Sontag’s iconic 1964 essay, Notes on “Camp,” which describes the essence of camp as “love of the unnatural: of artifice and exaggeration.”
 At the Met Gala, this translated to a red carpet filled with over-the-top looks and many a performance art of an entrance.
 From Lady Gaga, one of the co-hosts of the night, who established her dominion as a camp champ with a flamboyant striptease on the red carpet of four different Brandon Maxwell looks to the inimitable Billy Porter, who showed up in a Sun God-inspired ensemble, carried in on a golden litter by muscled attendants, this Met Gala was one for the books.

-Here, we’ve done a roundup of the best dressed people at the 2019 Met Gala — and given awards for each.
+Here, we’ve done best dressed people at the 2019 Met Gala — and given awards for each.
 Read on to see who scored big on this year’s Met Gala red carpet.

 When Life Imitates Art: Lady Gaga and Billy Porter